Bristol Palin Says Her Life ''Is Not Perfect'' in Teen Mom Clip

 "I was a teen mom.
 My life is not perfect at all," the reality star admitted to her mom, Sarah Palin, in the new clip.
 The former governor of Alaska agreed with her daughter and responded with "Amen."

-Still, the MTV star wasn't going to let anything stand in her way of raising her three children.
+Still, the MTV celeb wasn't going to let anything stand in her way of raising her three children.

 "I want to do what's best for my kids," she later said in the video.